wikit-ai/GLPI-Semantics/README.md

   - API Key

 ## Quick Setup
+0. Download repository and rename folder wikitsemantics

-1. Install the plugin in your GLPI plugins directory
+1. Install the plugin in your GLPI plugins directory move folder wikitsemantics to plugins directory, should be something like that : /var/www/html/glpi/marketplace/
 2. Activate the plugin from the GLPI interface
 3. Navigate to the plugin configuration page
 4. Enter your Wikit Semantics API credentials